ztachip/ztachip/README.md

 **An open-source AI accelerator for edge devices — computer vision and AI inference, including state-of-the-art LLM/VLM models, on a low-cost FPGA or a custom ASIC**

-ztachip is an AI accelerator you build into your own hardware, targeting **FPGAs** and **ASICs**.
-An FPGA is where most people start: attach a camera and a VGA display to a low-cost Artix-7 development board, load the image, and it runs real workloads — edge detection, optical flow, motion detection and colour conversion, TensorFlow models, and large vision/language models, with nothing sent to a server.
-For more advanced users with more resources, the same design is easy to port into a **custom ASIC**, a larger FPGA, or an SoC alongside your own logic.
+ztachip is an AI accelerator for **RISC-V** running on edge devices.
+It is built primarily for **FPGAs** — programmable chips you configure yourself, so no chip fabrication is involved and a low-cost development board is all you need to get started.
+Attach a camera and a VGA display to an Artix-7 board, load the image, and it runs real workloads: edge detection, optical flow, motion detection and colour conversion, TensorFlow models, and large vision/language models, with nothing sent to a server.
+The same design can also be taken into a **custom ASIC**, for advanced users with the resources for it.

 What makes it interesting is efficiency rather than peak speed.
 Modern AI inference with LLM/VLM at the edge is limited by memory bandwidth, not compute —